 Off-campus learning activities expose students to additional risks.
 Be aware of potential hazards.

-The way you approach your internship or co-op will affect the quality of your experience.
-Follow these guidelines to insure a good experience.
+The way you approach your internship will affect the quality

-- Remember that first impressions are the ones that last, and supervisors and coworkers will establish their opinions of you and your work very quickly
+- Remember that first impressions are the ones that last, and

 - Maintain confidentiality regarding work-related personnel and projects at your site